familiarcat/temporal-wake/temporal_wake_outline.md

 - Ships temporally separated can't coordinate
 - Prometheus Array's solution (staggered departures) only works with advanced warning

+**Operational Rule — Warp Bubble Isolation**:
+- While a ship is in an active warp bubble, no external communication can enter and no internal transmission can exit; the bubble’s spacetime boundary excludes light and radio from crossing.
+- Only intra‑bubble comms function during warp; all signals resume once the bubble fully collapses on exit.
+- Attempts at quantum/entanglement signaling fail to transmit information (no-signaling theorem preserved).

 ### Earth's Evolution Timeline (Expanded)

 **2050-2085: Collapse Era**